Living in Storage Units: Legal Implications and Alternatives

 Several legal factors make live in a storage unit prohibit:

-storage facilities are zzonedfor commercial use, not residential purposes.
-Live in a space not zone for residential use violate local ordinances. -
+- Zoning laws storage facilities are zzonedfor commercial use, not residential purposes.
+Live in a space not zone for residential use violate local ordinances.

-storage units lack the basic requirements for human habitation mandate by build codes, include proper ventilation, emergency exits, and sanitation facilities. -
+- Building codes storage units lack the basic requirements for human habitation mandate by build codes, include proper ventilation, emergency exits, and sanitation facilities.

-all storage facility contracts explicitly prohibit use units as living quarters.
-Violate these terms constitute breach of contract. -
+- Rental agreements all storage facility contracts explicitly prohibit use units as living quarters.
+Violate these terms constitute breach of contract.

 Consequences of live in a storage unit